rilldata/rill/docs-enterprise/docs/core-concepts.md

 ### Security Policies

 Each user is tied to a dashboard (or set of dashboards) via a Security Policy.
-More information on setting up access can be found in [the permissions guide](https://enterprise.rilldata.com//docs/admin-security).
+More information on setting up access can be found in [the permissions guide](/admin-security).

 ### Alerts, Scheduled Exports and Bookmarks

 Multiple capabilities exist in Explore to improve your workflow.
 You can set alerts on common metrics and filter sets for automated notifications, set regular exports of data to your inbox for reporting, or create bookmarks that are saved views of common analyses.
-More information on each area is available in the [Explore Getting Started guide](https://enterprise.rilldata.com//docs/getting-started).
+More information on each area is available in the [Explore Getting Started guide](/getting-started).
-[block:api-header]
-{
-  "title": "External Applications"
-}
-[/block]
+## External Applications

 Beyond native console querying, you can connect other BI tools and applications to your dataset to create fast and interactive dashboards and reports.
-More details can be found in our [application integration docs](https://docs.rilldata.com/docs/authenticating-integrated-applications).
+More details can be found in our [application integration docs](/authenticating-integrated-applications).

 You can also query your dataset through API access - this will allow you to connect your own internal tools directly to your Druid database.
 More details can be found in the [Apache Druid API documentation](https://druid.apache.org/docs/latest/operations/api-reference.html).